The Crochet Crowd

 • Email

-What is gauging anyway and why is important?
-Gauging is the process to determine how to match exactly what is in a pattern to something you are making at home.
+What is gauging anyway, and why is it important?
+Gauging is the process of determining how to match exactly what is in a pattern to something you are making at home.

-Everyone in the world crocheters in their on style.
-Daniel is exceptionally tight in crochet and I am really loose.
-It's our rhythm in how we crochet.
-We both can make the exact same pattern and his will be too small, mine will be oversized and the right size is in the middle of us.
+Everyone in the world crochets in their own style.
+Daniel is exceptionally tight in crochet, and I am really loose.
+It's our rhythm in crocheting.
+We can both make the exact same pattern, but his will be too small, mine will be oversized, and the right size is in the middle between us.

-For many items like crochet afghans and scarves, we tend not to gauge.
+For many items, like crochet afghans and scarves, we tend not to gauge.
 I know I don't.
 If I am off by a few inches, I'm not too worried about it.
-However, if you are making something to wear, gauge should be strongly considered before you get too far into your project as you may be making the wrong size based on your style of crochet.
+However, if you are making something to wear, the gauge should be given strong consideration before you get too far into your project, as you may end up with the wrong size based on your crochet style.

 How to Find Crochet Gauge